luozhong0521/jtrip/README.md

-# jclub
+# jtrip

-> this is jclub, use vue,vue-router.
+> this is jtrip, use vue,vue-router.

 ## Build Setup